cube-drone/build-a-the-web-presentation/README.md

 _put a diagram here, dummy_

-* Protocol (http, or https - or redis, or postgres, or gopher, or...)
+* Protocol (http, or https - this doesn't have to be http - a url can identify a resource that you connect to with all sorts of different protocols - redis, or postgres, or gopher, or... whatever)
 * Hostname (and port, if necessary)
 * Path & Query

-This divides pretty nicely into "the server we plan to connect to", "the language we intend to speak to it", and "the thing we want that server to do for us"
+This divides pretty nicely into "the server we plan to connect to", "the language we intend to speak to it", and "the thing we want that server to get for us"

 #### GET & POST and some more esoteric codes
 There are two primary kinds of message you'll send to the server - GETs and POSTs.
 When you GET a path, you're saying to the server- whatever is there, go get it for me.
 When you POST to a path, you're saying - here, server, I have something, take it and put it at the path I gave you.

-For example, imagine a theoretical comments section - you might GET `/blogpost/1234/comments` , and then send a POST to `/blogpost/1234/comments` containing some structured data that it would then add as a comment.
+For example, imagine a theoretical comments section - you might GET `/blog/1234/comments` , which the server would respond to with all of the comments for a specific blog entry - and then you might send a POST to `/blogpost/1234/comments` containing some structured data that it would then add as a comment.

 GET and POST are the important ones - GETs are for getting data, POSTS are for changing data, and that's all you really need to know.
 There are some more esoteric ones, like DELETE, and PUT, and HEAD, and PATCH, but you mostly don't need to use them.
+We will talk a little bit more about those later.

 #### Headers
 Your GET or POST request don't travel alone - they can also bring a bunch of metadata with them.
 This metadata comes in key/value pairs called "Headers".

-Here are some of the HTTP headers that are included with a request to a website
+Here are some of the HTTP headers that are included with a request to a website.

-Here are some of the Headers that that same header include as a response.
+Here are some of the Headers that are sent back from the server in our HTTP response.

 #### Cookies
 Cookies are also a kind of header - they're a bit of extra data that you can include with a request to a website.